arthurpaulino/miraiml/docs/user_guide.rst

 The engine registers optimization attempts on dataframes called `histories`.
-These dataframes have columns for each hyperparameter and each feature, as well as a column for the reported score.
+These dataframes have columns for each hyperparameter and each feature, as well as a column for the reported scores.
 The values of the hyperparameters' columns are the values of the hyperparameters themselves.
 The values of the features' columns are either 0 or 1, which indicate whether the features were used or not.
 An example of history dataframe for a K-NN classifier with three registries would be: